oshablue/dacqman/README.md

 - **0.0.18**
-  - add draft of popout separate (child) window for the multi-waveform graphs
+  - add draft of popout separate (child) window for the multi-waveform graphs - works for various orders of operations and both "Regular" and DCF-UIs
   - update further handling of graphs and charts for data destinations and divvy-ing up for RS8 vs RS104 vs DL0100A1 hardwares for example
-  - store some collapsible states between launches
+  - store some collapsible states between launches for restoration (at least within a single UI mode selection)
+  - audio feedback for a waveform now plays in a deterministic order, in sequence of the waveform graph updates - but for the simple fix data decimation for UI overhead reduction the sequence may not be in numerical sequence but rather in order of graph update (to be clear) - until rework

 - **0.0.17** - bumped from 16 with the updates that set up either RS8 (HDL-0108-RSCPT) or the RS104 (HDL-0104-RS104) based on the hardwares.json and switches between driver interfaces depending (11/3/22)